 Welcome to Your Community

 The Office for Equity and Diversity's Institute for Diversity, Equity, and Advocacy (IDEA) compiled a list of information in the Twin Cities to welcome individuals to the University of Minnesota and to help connect them with diversity resources.
-Learn more through the Welcome to Your Community resource guide.
+Learn more through the Welcome to Your Community resource guide (PDF).

 Twin Cities Relocation Guide

-Download this helpful ebook to get a good overview of the Twin Cities, learn why we love living here, and research different areas of the Cities to see where you might make your new home.
+Download the helpful Twin Cities Relocation Guide ebook to get a good overview of the Twin Cities, learn why we love living here, and research different areas of the Cities to see where you might make your new home.